 - Thai Peanut Chickpea Soup – Loving all things Thai?
 You’ll want to give this one a try.
 It’s pea-nutty deliciousness with chickpeas and veggies and comes together in no time!

-- 1 tbsp coconut oil omit for oil free and sauté in water or broth
+- 1 tablespoon coconut oil omit for oil free and sauté in water or broth

 - 1 large yellow onion finely chopped